Hiswe/hiswe.github.io/source/_drafts/vue-with-nuxt.md

 ### store

-The same goes with a standard Vuex Store:
+The same goes with a standard Vuex store:

 ```js
 import Vue from 'vue'